alozie2k/Note-Taking-Site/Note-Taking Site/README.md

 # Note-taking-Site
 Site where you can save and delete notes
 =======
-# Flask Web App Tutorial

 ## Setup & Installtion

-Make sure you have the latest version of pythin installed.
+Make sure you have the latest version of python installed.

 ```bash
 git clone <repo-url>